codingnoob47/ShekharTanwar/README.md

 # Data Science

-## This Portfolio Contains Projects For the Areas Of My Interest
+## The Following Are My Projects On The Areas I have Worked On :

 1) Decision Making Under Uncertainity